Medieinstitutet/vue-tictactoe-CarolineVarsaga/README.md

 !["Landing page.
 Radiobuttons with options single- or multiplayer.
 Inputfield where you type in your name.
 Save-button."](screenshots/landing-page.png)
 !["Game board with nine squares.
 X and O is played by each player.
 Under the board is a highscore-button and back to start-button."](screenshots/computer.png)

-In multiplayer-mode, you and your friend plays against each other localy.
+<br> In multiplayer-mode, you and your friend plays against each other localy.
 !["Game board with nine squares.
 X and O is played by each player.
 Under the board is a highscore-button and back to start-button."](screenshots/your-turn.png)
 !["Player O wins!
 Three O's in a row on the board.
-Play again-button appears."](screenshots/playerO-wins.png) When a game ends, the "Play again"-button appears.
+Play again-button appears."](screenshots/playerO-wins.png)
+<br> When a game ends, the "Play again"-button appears.
 !["Highscore page.
 Dotted frame around the results.
-You can go back with the Game board-button."](screenshots/highscore.png) If you click on "Highscore", the highscore-page appears.
+You can go back with the Game board-button."](screenshots/highscore.png)
+<br>If you click on "Highscore", the highscore-page appears.

 ### LIGHTHOUSE
 !["Validation, 100."](screenshots/lighthouse-validation.png)